 (Distance: 90 kms. / Ride Duration: 3 hrs. / Altitude of Jispa : 2050 mts.)

 With a heavy heart, full of memories, your journey ends here.
 After breakfast, check out from the hotel and we bid you farewell!
-Reflect on the experience of a lifetime packed with heart-warming memories and finest hospitality services.
-Proceed to the airport for your onward journey.
+Proceed towards the Volvo Stand from where you can board the bus for Delhi.

 NOTE: The package is from Hotel to Hotel